nodejs/node/doc/api/http.markdown

 ### server.setSecure(credentials)

 Enables HTTPS support for the server, with the crypto module credentials specifying the private key and certificate of the server, and optionally the CA certificates for use in client authentication.

 If the credentials hold one or more CA certificates, then the server will request for the client to submit a client certificate as part of the HTTPS connection handshake.
-The validity and content of this can be accessed via verifyPeer() and getPeerCertificate() from the server's request.connection.
+The validity and content of this can be accessed via `verifyPeer()` and `getPeerCertificate()` from the server's `request.connection`.

 ### server.close()